hashgraph/stablecoin-studio/sdk/README.md

 	CLIENT = 'Client',
 }
 ```
-In addition to this we have to specify the username and password for the client or the Wallet that will manage it.
+In addition to this we have to specify the account id and private key for the Client, while HashPack and Metamask do not require an account in the request.

 Below are examples of each of them.

 Client Example